Updated January 3, 2021

-When you are ready to add a feline member to your household, how do you choice the right one, or even the right place to get a cat?
+When you are ready to add a feline member to your household, how do you choose the right one, or even the right place to get a cat?

-1. Ask yourself how much time do you realistically have to spent with your cat?
+• Ask yourself how much time you realistically have to spend with your cat.

-Do you want a cat who is very affectionate, and attention seeking, or more indepdent?
+• Do you want a cat who is very affectionate and attention-seeking, or one that is more independent?

-Ask the breeder, foster home, shelter/rescue staff member about a cat's temperament before buying or adopting.
-Watch the cat for several minutes in his/her normal living environment.
-Does he/she interact with other animals, or stay off by her/himself?
-Is he/she hiding in the back of the cage?
-Or up in the front, reaching our swatting at everything that moves.
+• Ask the breeder, foster home, shelter/rescue staff member about a cat's temperament before buying or adopting.
+Watch the cat for several minutes in its normal living environment.
+Does it interact with other animals, or stay off by her/himself?
+Is it hiding in the back of the cage?
+Or up in the front, reaching our swatting at everything that moves?

-Ask about the cat's history-was it literally born in a barn, or ferral?
-Was it raised in a household, with or without other pets,
+• Ask about the cat's history.
+Was it literally born in a barn, or feral?
+Was it raised in a household, with or without other pets?

-Tricks, walk on a leash outside, be a therapy cat, or just hang around the house.
+• What types of things do you want to do with your cat?
+Tricks?
+Walk on a leash outside?
+Be a therapy cat?
+Just hang around the house?
 Or do you need a good "mouser" for your barn?

 Yes, Canine/Feline Behavior Counseling does offer pre-purchase/adoption consultations to help you find the right fit for your family.
 Call or email Marie for more information.